Walkman F Series: History and features

 The first generation, series NW-F800, was introduced in July 2012 as the replacement of the similar looking Walkman Z series and by extension effectively of the A series.
 The F800 was the first ever Walkman to support the playback of FLAC audio files.
 It runs version 4.0 of Android (ICS).
-The F800 is both smaller and lighter than its predecing Walkman Z1000.
+The F800 is both smaller and lighter than its preceding Walkman Z1000.

 The second generation, the NW-F880, was released in October 2013.
 It was the first Walkman player to support high-resolution audio sources (192 kHz/24-bit).
 The F880 adds NFC support allowing for easy pairing with NFC compatible devices like speakers.
 It also adds a built-in FM transmitter in some regions.
 It ran version 4.1 of Android (Jelly Bean).

 Through a software update, the F880 players also gain support for DSD format playback, and the DSEE technology is upscaled to DSEE HX.

 The F series was eventually discontinued as its place in the market was taken over by the A series's NW-A10.